Topics:

 Apply for The Work Opportunity Tax Credit (WOTC)

-Click on the steps below to view more and learn how to apply for the Work Opportunity Tax Credit (WOTC).
+Read the following steps to learn how to apply for the Work Opportunity Tax Credit (WOTC).

-• After receiving a certification from IWD, employers may file for the tax credit with the IRS.
+• Once your business receives a certification from IWD, you may file for the tax credit with the IRS.

 • Generally, an employer elects to take the credit by filing IRS Form 5884, Work Opportunity Credit.

-• Employers also must meet requirements for the Minimum Employment Period, which is the number of hours required to worked by the employee – at 120 hours in the first year of employment -- before they can file and qualify for the tax credit.
+• Your company also must meet a requirement known as the Minimum Employment Period, which is the number of hours an employee is required to work – at least 120 hours in the first year of employment –before you can file and qualify for the tax credit on that employee.